 Odds & Ends

 Twenty years later, on Feb.
-9, 1952, Toronto Maple Leafs rookie George Armstrong scored the first goal of his NHL career in a 3-2 win over the Canadiens.
-He went on to score 296 goals and 713 points during his 21 total seasons with the team.
+9, 1952, Toronto Maple Leafs’ rookie George Armstrong scored the first goal of his NHL career in a 3-2 win over the Canadiens.
+He scored 296 goals and 713 points during his 21 total seasons with the team.

 On Feb.
 9, 1977, Gerry Desjardins became the first goaltender in Sabres’ history to win 30 games in one season, with a 2-1 road victory at the Rangers.